TSPcoder/technical-test-mdm/README.md

 - main.py: main program launching a Flask API with Swagger UI (see below section to know how to run it)
 - test.py: test class (see the **Tests** section below for more details on how to run it)
 - util/RandomArrayGenerator.py: Class that generates a random string array (used to generate the `strings` array)
-- util/SparseArray.py: Class containing the function that determines the number of query occurences (from the `queries` array) in the `strings` array
+- util/SparseArray.py: Class containing the function that determines the number of query occurences
+- SQL: folder containing the SQL queries (see ***Technical Test with SQL*** section at the bottom of the Readme file) (from the `queries` array) in the `strings` array

 ### Run the program